 Mexico is well known for its unsafe water (Montezuma's revenge, anyone?), but travelers also face high risk in Central America, most of Africa and Asia, and the Middle East.
 Drinking water is generally safest in developed areas of the world like the U.S., Canada, Australia, New Zealand, Northern and Western Europe, many parts of the Caribbean, and Japan.

 Keep in mind that water quality may vary depending on where you are in a particular country.
 For example, in Costa Rica you'll probably find safe tap water at a major city hotel, but you may have to boil water before drinking it if you're staying in a small rural village.
-If you're not sure, consult a reliable guidebook or ask your fellow travelers before you leave.
+If you're not sure, consult a reliable guidebook or do some Internet research before you leave.

 So-called developed countries aren't necessarily risk-free; cryptosporidium outbreaks have appeared in the U.S. Midwest and Northwest, as well as in highly populated cities in Australia.
 Giardia has been found in the water supply in St. Petersburg, Russia.
 Check the Centers for Disease Control's website to see region-specific health info.